UVA-DSA/MTRSAP/readme.md

 If you have any questions, please feel free to reach out using the following email addresses (cjh9fw@virginia.edu, ydq9ag@virginia.edu)
 ## License

-The code for this project is made available to the public via the  [MIT License](https://opensource.org/licenses/MIT) license.
+The code for this project is made available to the public via the  [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgements